maxitg/SetReplace/README.md

 Out[] = {3, 8, 6}
 ```

-## Relations between Set Elements
+## Wolfram Models

-A more interesting case (and the only one we have studied in any reasonable detail) is one where the set elements are related to each other.
+A more interesting case (which we call a Wolfram model) is one where the set elements are related to each other.
 Specifically, we can consider a set of ordered lists of atomic vertices; in other words, an ordered hypergraph.

 As an example consider a set: